 Anyone who rejected the law of Moses died without mercy on the testimony of two or three witnesses.
 How much more severely do you think a man deserves to be punished who has trampled the Son of God under foot, who has treated as an unholy thing the blood of the covenant that sanctified him, and who has insulted the Spirit of grace?
 For we know him who said, “It is mine to avenge; I will repay,” and again, “The Lord will judge his people.”
 It is a dreadful thing to fall into the hands of the living God.
 NIV (Heb 10:26-31)

-Pretty scary stuff.
+This is not talking about someone blowing off the invite of some street preacher, but of someone who actively went against God's gift.
 God didn't sacrifice His Son so that a person could thumb his nose at Him so they could go back to a life of sin.
-For an in-depth look and more scriptures that contradict OSAS, go to this article.

 Many denominational preachers are so enamored with Calvin's writings, that they cannot abandon them.
 Here are a few other verses that contradict the idea of never losing one's salvation:

 You might say, “Branches were broken off so that I could be joined to their tree.”
 That is true.
 But those branches were broken off because they did not believe.
 And you continue to be part of the tree only because you believe.
 Don't be proud, but be afraid.
 If God did not let the natural branches of that tree stay, he will not let you stay if you stop believing.
 So you see that God is kind, but he can also be very strict.
 He punishes those who stop following him.
 But he is kind to you, if you continue trusting in his kindness.
 If you don't continue depending on him, you will be cut off from the tree.
 (Romans 11:19-22)